All Episodes

 That's racism.

-They uh they want they want business with class envy.
+They want business with class envy.

-This the Democrat Party and the American left are doing and have been doing their every living best to divide as many people from each other as possible in this country.
+The Democrat Party and the American left are doing and have been doing their every living best to divide as many people from each other as possible in this country.

 And they have succeeded far beyond anybody's wildest dreams.

-We sit around here and we say, How in the world can anybody born in this country and see what's around, despise it and hate it?
+We sit around here and we say, how in the world can anybody born in this country and see what's around despise it and hate it?

 I agree.